pmontelo/alien-sound-card/README.md

 Apple ][ Speech Card using the GI SP0256A-AL2 Speech Processor Chip

 ### Description
-This is a speech card that I created for the Apple ][ computer in 1988 using the GI SP0256A-AL2 Speech Processor chip sold in RadioShack stores.
+This is a speech card that I designed and built for the Apple ][ computer in 1988.
+It uses the GI SP0256A-AL2 Speech Processor chip that was sold in RadioShack stores.
-I used this card to develop the speech for a talking doorbell that I also designed using the same speech chip and the Intel i8741 microcontroller.
+I used this Apple ][ card to develop the speech for a talking doorbell project, that I designed and built using the same speech chip, and the Intel i8741 microcontroller.
 This talking doorbell was never made into a product, that is still something I might do in the future... who knows lol.

 I hope the information here preserves the memories of the alien sounding speech technology that was available to hobbyists at RadioShack stores.